 During the second-to-last scenario of the Earth Route in Shin Super Robot Wars, The Daikyuu Maryuu team beats up Lu Cain and the Demon Death squadron to the point where Lu Cain and the Demon Death squadron are forced to retreat to the mothership.
 To find out what happened to those guys, You have to play through the Space Route and fight them in the last scenario in that Route.

 By the time the final stage of RefleX rolls around, with all but one of the Raiwat's ZODIAC units destroyed, the Raiwat army is retreating, leaving ZODIAC Libra, ZODIAC Ophiuchus, and a pair of KAMUI units to duel amongst themselves.

 In Time Crisis, should you take too long to defeat Kantaris in the Special Mode, she will do this.
 However, she also does this in the spinoff Project Titan after you rescue the VSSE agent Abacus.

-In Girl Genius, when Tarvek beats the crap out of Zola, and is about kill her, when Gil suddenly stops him, which allows her to fly away.
+In Girl Genius, Tarvek beats the crap out of Zola and is about kill her, when Gil suddenly stops him, allowing her to fly away.
 It matters little that she was unconscious by that time, and the reason she could escape is that her flying coat was already activated, and it was Tarvek's weight that were pulling her down.

 Lampshaded and subverted in this earlier comic.
 A minor villain attempts to exit stage left, only to be ganked by the resident Heroic Comedic Sociopath, who is then chided by his Genre Savvy teammates for killing off a recurring villain.